South Carolina Rental Laws - An Overview of Landlord Tenant Rights in Hilton Head

 • Require tenants to pay a security deposit prior to moving in.

-• Evict a tenant for violating the rental agreement or lease for reasons such as failing to pay rent on time.
+• Evict a tenant for violating the rental agreement or lease agreement for reasons such as failing to pay rent on time.

-• Draft a legal, written rental agreement.
+• Draft a legal, written lease or rental agreement.

 Landlords responsibilities include: